photo/frontend/documentation/schemas/DatabasePhotos.markdown

 ### Scema description

   * id, base 36 version of a base 10 value
+  * host, host on which this photo resides
   * title, A title for the photo up to 100 chars
   * description, A description for the photo up to 255 chars
   * key, A random sha1 hash